pkamenarsky/synchron/README.md

 *TODO* Talk about state machine in data vs code; "reification of time"; "reinversion of control"

-*TODO* Talk about interesting and unexplored applications of syncrhronous programming
+*TODO* Talk about interesting and unexplored applications of synchronous programming

 *TODO* Contrast with FRP